hoklam6/portfolio/final-project-part-two.md

   <tbody>
     <tr>
       <td><strong>What message do you think these visualizations convey?</strong></td>
-      <td>The graphs illustrate a trend towards increased vaping among teenagers, particularly in middle school and high school.
-They convey the message that while traditional cigarette usage may be declining, vaping is becoming a significant issue.</td>
+      <td>The graphs illustrate a trend of vaping among teenagers, particularly in middle school and high school.
+They convey the message that vaping is becoming a significant issue, while traditional cigarette usage may be decreasing.</td>
-      <td>The graphs highlight the prevalence and trends of e-cigarette use among youth.
-They convey a clear message about the increasing popularity of vaping, which seems to be perceived as a safer alternative to smoking traditional cigarettes, though this perception is misleading.</td>
+      <td>The graphs highlight the prevalence of e-cigarette use among youth.
+The visualizations convey a clear message about the increasing popularity of vaping, which seems to be a safer alternative to smoking traditional cigarettes, though this point of view is wrong.</td>
-      <td>The graphs clearly highlight a rising trend of e-cigarette use among teenagers, particularly those in middle school.
-They convey the message that vaping is becoming an increasing behavior in younger age groups, which is concerning for parents.</td>
+      <td>The graphs clearly highlight a rising trend of e-cigarette use among youth, particularly those in middle school.
+These graphs indicate that vaping is becoming an increasing behavior in younger age groups, which is concerning for parents.</td>
     </tr>
     <tr>
-      <td><strong>Do you think that there is any room for improvement for this graph?</strong></td>
+      <td><strong>Do you think that there is any improvement for this graph?</strong></td>
       <td>Yes, there are a few improvements that could be made.
-Enhancing the detail and clarity of the data presented in the graphs could help.
-Additionally, adding more context around the health implications of vaping compared to smoking could strengthen the message.
-Comparisons to data from earlier years could also illustrate trends over time more effectively.</td>
+Adding more detail and clarity of the data could help.
+Additionally, putting some more context around the health implications of vaping compared to smoking could strengthen the message.
+Comparing the data from earlier years could also illustrate trends over time more effectively.</td>
-      <td>Yes, the graphs could be improved by enhancing visual clarity, making sure that the data points are clear, and ensuring that the graphs use consistent labeling to avoid confusion.
-Interactive elements such as tooltips or sliders could make the data more engaging if presented online.</td>
+      <td>Yes, the graphs could be improved by making sure that the data points are clear, and ensuring that the graphs use consistent labeling to avoid confusion.
+Interactive elements such as tooltips could make the data more engaging if presented online.</td>
       <td>I think the graphs are great in general.</td>
     </tr>
     <tr>
       <td><strong>What do you like or don’t like about the suggestions?</strong></td>
-      <td>I appreciate the straightforward and actionable suggestions like increasing taxation and banning flavored e-cigarettes.
-These seem like practical steps to deter use among teens.
-However, more innovative solutions could be explored, such as incorporating technology-based interventions or peer influence strategies to be more appealing to the youth.</td>
+      <td>I pretty like the straightforward and actionable suggestions like increasing taxation and banning flavored e-cigarettes.
+These seem like practical steps to decrease the use of e-cigarettes among teens.
+However, more innovative solutions could be explored, such as peer influence strategies to be more appealing to the youth.</td>
       <td>I like your visualization.
-It zooms in on the topic you want to discuss, but I think more detail should be added to the call to action, making it more specific.</td>
+It gradually zooms in to the topic you want to discuss, but I think more detail should be added to the call to action, making it more specific and clear.</td>
       <td>I like your proposal on e-cigarettes, and I want to know more about how parents can take a proactive step when communicating with children.</td>
     </tr>
     <tr>
       <td><strong>Is there anything the presentation could emphasize more?</strong></td>
-      <td>It would be helpful if the presentation emphasized the addictive nature of nicotine, regardless of its form.
-Highlighting the transition risk from vaping to traditional smoking could also be impactful, especially for an audience that might view vaping as a harmless activity.</td>
+      <td>It would be helpful if the presentation emphasized more on the addictive point of nicotine, regardless of its form.
+Highlighting the transition risk from vaping to traditional smoking could also be impactful, especially for an audience that might view vaping as a harmless cigarettes.</td>
       <td>The presentation could emphasize more on the direct health effects of vaping, using data and possibly real-life examples or case studies.</td>
       <td>It would be beneficial if the presentation included more information about the psychological and social factors that influence teens to start vaping.
-Understanding these factors can help parents and educators develop more effective communication strategies to prevent e-cigarette use</td>
+Understanding these factors can help parents and school to develop more effective communication strategies to prevent e-cigarette use by teenagers. </td>
     </tr>
   </tbody>
 </table>